The Hermeneutics of Data and Historical Writing (2012 revision)

 Our theoretical and prescriptive remarks thus far will benefit from a concrete example: in this case, one that explores the history of the user.
 The notion of the user has become ubiquitous.
 We live in an era of usernames, user experiences, and user-centered design; we tacitly sign end-user license agreements when we install software; we read user guides to figure out how to get our software to do what we want.
 But our omnipresent conception of ourselves as users obscures the history of the term.

-Permalink for this paragraph 0 Needless to say, this chart is not historical evidence of sufficient (if any) rigor to support historical knowledge claims about what is or isn’t a user.
+¶ 22 Leave a comment on paragraph 22 0 Needless to say, this chart is not historical evidence of sufficient (if any) rigor to support historical knowledge claims about what is or isn’t a user.
 For one, Google’s data is proprietary and exactly what comprises it is unclear.
 Perhaps more importantly, this graph does not indicate anything interesting about why the term “user” spiked as it did—the real question that historians want to answer.
 But these are not reasons to discard the tool or to avoid writing about it.
 Historians might well start framing research questions this way, with quick uses of the Ngram viewer or other tools.
 Conventionally, this work would remain invisible, and only “real” data would appear in published work to support an argument of influence or causation.
 But foregrounding such preliminary work (like Ngram charts) will help readers to understand the genesis of the question, flag possible framework errors, identify category mistakes, and perhaps inspire them to think about how such techniques might benefit their own work.

-Permalink for this paragraph 0 But going beyond the data—making sense of it—can be facilitated by additional expertise in ways that our usually much more naturally circumscribed historical data has generally not required.
+¶ 27 Leave a comment on paragraph 27 0 But going beyond the data—making sense of it—can be facilitated by additional expertise in ways that our usually much more naturally circumscribed historical data has generally not required.
 Owens blogged about this research while it was in progress, describing what he was interested in, how he got his data, how he was working with it, along with a link for others to explore and download the data.17 Over the next week the post was viewed over two hundred times; twenty-two researchers and librarians tweeted about the post.
 Most importantly, Owens received several substantive comments from scholars and researchers.
 These ranged from encouraging the exploration of technical guides, learning from scholarship on the notion of the reader in the context of the history of the book, and suggestions for different prepositions that could further elucidate semantic relationships about “users.”
 This discussion resulted from Owens having foregrounded online his initial forays into data where it was easy to give different views of his data.
 Sharing preliminary representations of data, providing some preliminary interpretations of them, and inviting others to consider how best to make sense of the data at hand, quickly sparked a substantive scholarly conversation.
 This is not to say we should expect everyone to help with our own research.
 Rather, that because we have so much raw data that ranges widely over typical disciplinary boundaries, a collaborative approach is even more essential to making sense of data.
 And it benefits everyone involved, as the discussants can learn about data and methodologies that might be useful in their own work.

-Permalink for this paragraph 0 In addition to accelerating research, foregrounding methodology and (access to) data gives rise to a constellation of questions that are becoming increasingly relevant for historians.
+¶ 28 Leave a comment on paragraph 28 0 In addition to accelerating research, foregrounding methodology and (access to) data gives rise to a constellation of questions that are becoming increasingly relevant for historians.
 How far, for example, can expressions of data like Google’s Ngram viewer be used in historical work?
 Although a chart from historical data should not be automatically admitted as historical evidence in itself, it certainly can be used to identify curious phenomena that are unlikely to be artifacts of the data or viewer alone.
 But how does one cite data without black-boxy mathematical reductions, and bring the data itself into the realm of scholarly discourse?
 How does one show, for example, that references to “sinful” in the nineteenth century appear predominantly in sermon and other exegetical literature in the early part of the century, but become overshadowed by more secular references later in the century?
 Typically, this would be illustrated with pithy, anecdotal examples taken to be representative of the phenomenon.
 But does this adequately represent the research methodology?
 Does it allow anyone to investigate for themselves?
 Or learn from the methodology?

-Permalink for this paragraph 0 Far better would be to explain the steps used to collect and reformat the data; ideally, the data would be available for download.
+¶ 29 Leave a comment on paragraph 29 0 Far better would be to explain the steps used to collect and reformat the data; ideally, the data would be available for download.
 The plain text file that was reformatted to make the above linguistic shift in “sinful” detectable would be considerably useful for other researchers, who in turn will certainly make other observations and draw new and perhaps contradictory conclusions.
 Exposed data allow us to approach interesting questions from multiple and interdisciplinary points of view in the way that citations to textual sources do not.
 Again, this is not to argue for a whole-cloth replacement of close readings and textual analysis in historical research, but rather for complementing them with our explorations of data.
 As it becomes easier and easier for historians to explore and play with data it becomes essential for us to reflect on how we should incorporate this as part of our research and writing practices.
 Is there a better way than to simply provide the raw data and an explanation of how to witness the same phenomenon?
 Is this the twenty-first century footnote?